 Initial CentOS support for the VMware vSphere provider¶

 Introduced the initial Technology Preview support of the CentOS 7.9 operating system for the vSphere-based management, regional, and managed clusters.

 Deployment of a Container Cloud cluster that is based on both RHEL and CentOS operating systems is not supported.

 To deploy a vSphere-based managed cluster on CentOS with custom or additional mirrors configured in the VM template, the

 squid-proxyconfiguration on the management or regional cluster is required.
-It is done automatically if you use the Container Cloud script for the OVF template creation.
+It is done automatically if you use the Container Cloud script for the VM template creation.